Research Guides

 6 min readHow should research peptides be stored?

-Lyophilised vs in-solution stability, the cold chain, and the handling conditions that keep research peptides intact.
+Lyophilised vs in-solution stability, why our pre-mixed vials are refrigerated rather than frozen, and the handling that keeps research peptides intact.

 4 min readBacteriostatic water and peptide solution stability